 Daniel Andrews threatens to go it alone to raise the age of criminal responsibility in Victoria

-16 February 2023
+Thu, 16 Feb 2023

 Daniel Andrews, the Premier of Victoria, has indicated that the state may independently raise the age of criminal responsibility rather than wait for a national consensus.
 He plans to introduce legislation addressing youth justice and related reforms in the first half of the year, emphasising the need for change.
-Currently, children as young as 10 can be arrested, and recent discussions have considered raising the age either to 12 or 14, with exceptions for serious offences.
+Currently, children as young as 10 can be arrested, and recent discussions have considered raising the age to either 12 or 14, with exceptions for serious offences.
+Louise Conwell noted, “This decision is a significant step toward protecting vulnerable children and ensuring that our justice system reflects compassion and understanding.”
+Some states, like the Northern Territory and the Australian Capital Territory, have already committed to raising the age, while Andrews expressed a desire not to delay further progress.

-Read the full article from The Guardian here.
+Read full article from The Guardian here